-- (4) Represents cash payouts that were possible pursuant to the formulaic component of our annual cash bonus program for 2019.
-See "-Compensation Discussion and Analysis-2019 Pay Outcomes-Annual Cash Bonus (Formulaic CEO and President)" for a description of these awards. - (5) This grant of LTIP units was awarded in connection with Mr. Levine's employment agreement, with equal installments vesting on each of January 1, 2020, January 1, 2021 and January 1, 2022, subject to continued employment.
+- (3) This grant of LTIP units vested immediately upon grant, but remains subject to a three-year restriction on transfer from the date of grant. - (4) Represents cash payouts that were possible pursuant to the formulaic component of our annual cash bonus program for 2020.
+See "Compensation Discussion and Analysis-2020 Pay Outcomes-Annual Cash Bonus (Formulaic CEO and President)" for a description of these awards. - (5) This grant of LTIP units was awarded in connection with Mr. Mathias's employment agreement, with equal installments vesting on each of January 1, 2021, January 1, 2022 and January 1, 2023, subject to continued employment. - (6) Represents LTIP units granted in connection with an adjustment to Mr. Mathias's 2019 bonus due to actual 2018 performance exceeding estimated 2018 performance. - (7) This grant of LTIP units was awarded in connection with Mr. Levine's employment agreement, with equal installments vesting on each of January 1, 2021 and January 1, 2022, subject to continued employment.